Development

 $ make gems

-# Rebuild OS with updated gems
+# Rebuild the OS with updated package definitions

 $ make